unskript/Awesome-CloudOps-Automation/README_template.md

 # Community
-[Join the CloudOps Community Slack Channel](https://communityinviter.com/apps/cloud-ops-community/awesome-cloud-automation) to connect with other users, contributors and awesome people behind awesome CloudOps automation project.
+[Join the CloudOps Community Slack Channel](https://communityinviter.com/apps/cloud-ops-community/awesome-cloud-automation) to connect with other users, contributors and awesome people (just like you) behind awesome CloudOps automation project.

 <br/>